Our free membership, business.com+, takes the pain out of choosing new business services.

 Open row

-A picture is worth a thousand words — and an emoji can save you that many characters.
-They can also often convey what plain text cannot, such as tone and emphasis and can help make a message feel more personal.
+A picture is worth a thousand words — and an emoji can often save you just as many characters.
+They can also often convey tone and emphasis in ways that plain text can’t and help make a message feel more personal.

-While emojis have become commonplace in text message marketing campaigns and on social media, how or if they should be used in business communications is still something to consider.
-Here’s what you need to know about using emojis in the workplace and best practices for doing so.
+While emojis have become commonplace in text message marketing campaigns and on social media, whether they should be used in business communications — and how to use them effectively — is still something to consider.
+Here’s what you need to know about using emojis at work and best practices for doing so.

 What are emojis?